Skip to content

 • Pauses on a form-input step → returns a paused envelope.

-• Finishes → returns the WfFinished envelope (data, redirect, choice, or aborted).
+• Finishes → returns the WfFinished envelope.

 DTOs